ntdoris/startup-classification/README.md

 ## The Data

 This project uses Crunchbase data on companies founded between 1902 and 2014, sourced from Kaggle.
 It can be found in the data folder in this GitHub repository.
 Crunchbase is one of the leading sources for data on early-stage startups.
-While the full dataset contained ~50,000 observations, including companies in operating status, we focused on a subset containing companies that either closed or were acquired, resulting in around ~7,000 observations.
+While the full dataset contained ~50,000 observations, including companies in operating status, we focused on a subset containing companies that either closed or were acquired, founded in 1980 or later, resulting in around ~7,000 observations.

 ## Modeling